PC-Ngumoha/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 8-uppercase.py
 contains the function `uppercase` which takes a lowercase string as it's argument and prints out the string in uppercase.

+### 9-print_last_digit.py
+contains function `print_last_digit` which takes in a decimal number and prints the last digit of that number to the screen.